joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 * How many levels does the tree have?
 * Having access only to the root, is there a way to get to the node with value `D`?
 If so how?
 * Having access only to the root, is there a way to get to the node with value `J`?
 How?
-* Code the following tree
+* Similarly to what we did above to build a tree, write the code that will construct the following tree:
 ```
           (8)
      (4)       (9)
    (2) (5)  (7)   (10)
  (1)(3)   (6)(8)
 ```
-  * Only through the root access the node with value 9
+  * Only through the root access(console.log) the node with value 9
-  * Only through the root node access the node with value 3
+  * Only through the root node access(console.log) the node with value 3
-  * Only thorough the root change the value of the node with value 10 to 20
+  * Only thorough the root change the value of the node with value 10 to 20.
+And console.log the before and after.

 ## Tree Traversal